Man Kills Family For Web Cam Girl?! When Simping Leads To Murder: Grant Amato

 When he brought him back, he had a bunch of rules.

-I would call it an ultimatum.
+I would call it like an ultimatum.

-Some options that were given to Grant to choose between uh after leaving the facility, and um based off of some of his choices, there were uh specific rules and regulations that uh my father had laid out for him.
+And based off of some of his choices, there were specific rules and regulations that my father had laid out for him.

-I mean, I I don't not asking to read the Yeah, that man bun is crazy, but it is what it is.
+Yeah, that man bun is crazy, but it is what it is.

-Our document, the jury has it, it's gonna go back with them, and they can read it.
+Our document, the jury has it.

-But give the uh the jury some examples.
+But give the jury some examples.

 This is one of Grant's brothers, by the way, guys.

-Yes, the older.
+That's the older.

-What uh what are the options given to him?
+What are the options given to him?

-Does he want to live at home, move out on his own, go to the military?
+You know, does he want to live at home, move out on his own, go to the military?

-I'm assuming with uh discussion with Grant.
+I'm assuming with a discussion with Grant.

-And if you guys remember before, the dad, right, was pretty regimented, so he you know wrote the went down the list, you know, that he discussed what he wanted to discuss and then had another colored pen, you know, to make amendments as they were having the discussion.
+So he, you know, wrote the went down the list, you know, he discussed what he wanted to discuss and then had another color pen, you know, to make amendments as they were having the discussion.

 So there are some markings and highlightations of things that were discussed and chosen.

-Uh he understood that the family would not cover or pay any current remaining future debts, etc.
+He understood that the family would not cover or pay any current remaining future debts, etc.

 So you guys can see they're treating him like a child.

-And he was almost 30 years old.
+Basically, he was almost 30 years old.

-So basically they told him like no cell phone, no internet, no computer, get a job, and also like took out all his ties with this Bulgarian girl.
+So basically, they told him like no cell phone, no internet, no computer, get a job, and also like took out all his ties with this Bulgarian girl.

 We'll see what happens.

-Um for logging, wireless and hard traffic use.
+For logging, wireless, and hard traffic use.

-Um it's very detailed.
+It's very detailed.

-Chad felt like he needed to so the reason why you guys are probably wondering, well, yo, Myron, why are they introducing that to evidence?
+So the reason why you guys are probably wondering, well, yo, Myron, why are they introducing that to evidence?

-Like what what does that have to do with the case?
+Like, what does that have to do with the case?

-Well, the reason why, guys, is because they're trying to demonstrate here um intent and motive for the offender, as you guys know, right?
+Well, the reason why, guys, is because they're trying to demonstrate here intent and motive for the offender.

 Grant murdered his family.

-Uh and what this letter, right?
+And what this letter, right?

-Not this letter, but this this list demonstrates is that the father put strict boundaries in place to limit Grant's ability to speak to and communicate with this woman and to spend money.
+Not this letter, but this list demonstrates is that the father put strict boundaries in place to limit Grant's ability to speak to and communicate with this woman and to spend money.

 All right.

-So that's why the prosecution put that into evidence to show that the father took an active role in restricting his ability to speak this to this woman, which was the motive for why he went ahead and attacked the family and killed them later on.
+So that's why the prosecution put that into evidence to show that the father took an active role in restricting his ability to speak to this woman, which was the motive for why he went ahead and attacked the family and killed them later on.

 Severely restrict Grant's abilities at the home in order to keep him from getting into more financial trouble.